Sylvester4582/let-us-make/backend/README.md

 # YouMatter Backend API Documentation

 ## Overview
 This is the backend API for the YouMatter gamification platform.
-It provides endpoints for user authentication, event tracking, and gamification features.
+It provides endpoints for user authentication, event tracking, gamification features, and a comprehensive admin portal with analytics and business insights.

 ## Tech Stack
 - Node.js